 Unless, of course, you have unlimited time and money.
 In which case you should probably do them all – diving PNG is addictive!

-Diving Papua New Guinea – Quick Overview
+Scuba Diving In Papua New Guinea (PNG) – What You Need To Know.

 The country of PNG consists of the eastern half of the island of New Guinea, which is the second-largest island in the world (with Indonesia’s West Papua occupying the other half).